 SpartanNash leading major food retailer to offer SNAP customers easier, affordable access to healthy fruits, vegetables

-With 17 Family Fare locations throughout Western, Southern and Northern Michigan taking part in Double Up Food Bucks, it’s easier than ever for SNAP store guests to take advantage of the program – and double their buying power when it comes to fresh fruits and vegetables.
+In partnership with Fair Food Network, SpartanNash has offered the Double Up program at select Family Fare stores since 2014, expanding the program to VG’s Grocery for the first time in 2017.
+In total, 44 SpartanNash corporate-owned stores in Michigan participate in Double Up Food Bucks (see below for full list of participating stores), making it easier than ever for SNAP store guests to take advantage of the program – and double their buying power when it comes to fresh fruits and vegetables.

-For each dollar of fresh Michigan produce SNAP customers purchase using their Bridge Card and yes Rewards Card, an equivalent amount of points will be earned and placed on their yes Card.
-Shoppers can then redeem the points for free fruits and vegetables at participating Family Fare locations.
-Each point is valued at $1, with a maximum dollar-for-dollar match of $20 per day on their yes Card.
+For each dollar of fresh produce SNAP customers purchase using their EBT Bridge Card and yes account at participating Family Fare and VG’s Grocery locations, an equivalent amount of dollars will be earned and placed on their yes account for a future purchase, up to $20 per day.
+Shoppers can then redeem the dollars for free fruits and vegetables.

-SpartanNash is committed to corporate responsibility, including environmental sustainability and social responsibility.
-The Double Up Food Bucks program exemplifies this commitment by providing SNAP customers with easier and more affordable access to healthy produce as well as supporting our local communities and Michigan farmers.
-Locally grown produce often has a much smaller environmental footprint, which also enforces SpartanNash’s environmental sustainability efforts.
+SpartanNash is the largest grocery retailer to offer the program in Michigan, investing in the technology to easily activate the program with customers’ yes accounts.
+The Double Up Food Bucks program exemplifies the company’s commitment to corporate responsibility by providing SNAP customers with easier and more affordable access to healthy produce as well as supporting our local communities and Michigan farmers.

 Want a chart showing which fruits and vegetables are available in Michigan during which months?
 Want more information on how to store, prepare, cook or preserve Michigan’s great fruits and vegetables?
 Check out MSU Extension’s Michigan Availability Guide and Michigan Fresh Fact Sheets.